Why Failed Relationships Do NOT Make You a Failure

 While you may have failed relationships, how you choose to navigate going forward can be your success.

 What Failed Relationships Could Teach Us

-Good or bad, there are lessons to be learned from our failed relationships.
+Good or bad, lessons can be learned from our failed relationships.

 A relationship not working out allows us to re-evaluate what we do and do not want in a relationship.

-How we have grown and changed, how our needs have changed as well, what is most important to us, and which are not.
+How we have grown and changed, how our needs have changed, what is most important to us, and what is not.

 Often, and especially after a long relationship, we will discover that what we thought we once wanted has changed a great deal over the years.

-To find an ideal match and greater success, we need to adjust what we are looking for.
+To find an ideal match and greater success, we must adjust what we seek.

 Our knowledge of what we have learned is most important.